 A stakeholder-oriented disclosure of sustainability priorities includes a disclosure of positive as well as critical stakeholder feedback (e.g. results of stakeholder dialogs or quotations of external stakeholders) regarding material issues.
 Ideally the report also includes the company’s response.

-16% of companies disclose concrete feedback on its material issues from stakeholders.
-Of these, 1% go even beyond “business-as-usual” involvement activities.
+16% of companies disclose concrete feedback on its material issues from stakeholders (in 2017: 18%).
+Of these, 1% go even beyond “business-as-usual” involvement activities (in 2017: 2%).
 The majority, however, collects feedback from stakeholders, but does not disclose further information about the specific feedback per issue.